bwindsor/terraform-aws-website/README.md

 * **csp_allow_font** List of places to allow CSP to load fonts from.
 Always includes `'self'`
 * **csp_allow_frame** List of places to allow CSP to load iframes from.
 Always includes `'self'`
 * **csp_allow_manifest** List of places to allow CSP to load manifests from.
 Always includes `'self'`
+* **cache_control_max_age_seconds** Maximum time in seconds to cache items for before checking with the server again for an updated copy.
+Default is one week
 * **mime_types** Map from file extension to MIME type.
 Defaults are provided, but you will need to provide any unusual extensions with a MIME type
 * **is_private** Boolean, default true.
 Whether to make the site private (behind Cognito)
 * **create_cognito_pool** Boolean, default true.
 Whether to create a Cognito pool for authentication.
 If false, a `cognito` configuration must be provided